-Priority Agency Request Explanation Location 7/26 DOT Provide new traffic or pedestrian signals Increase funding for audible accessible crossing signals for intersections in CD8 12/26 DOT Other expense traffic improvements requests Increase the number of workers to inspect, repair, and preserve the DOT's infrastructureboth bridges and roads.
+Priority Agency Request Explanation Location 7/28 DOT Provide new traffic or pedestrian signals Increase funding for audible accessible crossing signals for intersections in CD8 13/28 DOT Other traffic improvement requests Increase the number of workers to inspect, repair, and preserve the DOT's infrastructure both bridges and roads as well as sidewalk repairs.
+These are critical for pedestrian safety.